zoetyu/workshop-ws-04-30-cool-apis/README.md

 import FormData from 'form-data';
 ```

-Great!
-Now let's display those results to our user.
+Awesome!
+Let's take stock of where we're at.
+Your `App` component should now:

+* [ ] import `React`, `ReactDOM`, `Recorder`, `CircularProgress`, and `FormData`
+* [ ] have `loading`, `audioText`, `audioBlob`, `text`, and `confidenceLevel` in state
+* [ ] have the same functions as before
+* [ ] have a filled in `sendRequest` function
+* [ ] allow users to record audio, then send that audio to the server
+* [ ] when it gets results, it should save them in `this.state`

+### Test It Out

+Before we display those results, let's just test this out.
+One way to do that is to just add some console logs to your `render` function.

+Before you return anything in the render function (aka first line of the function), just add `console.log(this.state.text)`.

+Then, open up not one but **two** terminal windows/tabs.
+Make sure one of them is in the `app` directory and the other is in the `server` directory.

+Run `yarn start` from both.

+Open up Chrome and Chrome DevTools.
+Go to [localhost:8080](http://localhost:8080/).

+Record some audio, and watch your console for logs.
+You should eventually get a text of what you said logging in the console.
+Flag us if that doesn't work!

 ### Display Results

+Alright, so now that we have the transcribed text coming from Watson, let's display it to our user in a nice way.

-Create the file `src/components/Output.js`.
-Then open it up, and let's import `react` + our styles:
+Create the file `Output.js` in `app/src/components/`.
+Open it up.

+First, let's import `react` + our styles:

 ```javascript
 import React from 'react';
 import '../style.scss';
 ```

 Then, let's create the `Output` component.
 This component only really needs to display things.
 It probably won't need a state for itself.
-Because of this, let's make it a dumb component:
+Because of this, let's just make it a dumb component:

 ```javascript
 const Output = (props) => {